top of page

 The Tunnel Arrives (and So Does the Chaos)

-One crisp morning, a semi-truck rumbled down our little country road carrying the high tunnel kit—if you can call a mountain of steel pipes, bolts, brackets, and mystery parts a “kit.”
+One crisp morning, a semi-truck lumbered down our little road with the high tunnel “kit.”
+I use the word “kit” loosely.
+What it really was: a mountain of pipes, brackets, bolts, straps, and mystery parts that looked like the aftermath of a hardware store explosion.

-Getting that enormous pallet off the truck with just the two of us was… well… let’s call it a team‑building exercise.
-There was pushing, pulling, sliding, praying, and one moment where I’m pretty sure the pallet moved out of sheer pity.
+Getting that pallet off the truck with just the two of us was… character‑building.
+There was pushing, pulling, sliding, and at least one moment where I’m pretty sure the pallet moved out of sheer pity.
+Once it finally hit the ground, we dragged out the tractor and hauled each piece to the back of the property.
+Laying everything out in the grass, hundreds of parts scattered across the field, it was both hilarious and horrifying.

 Building Day and Night

-There were moments when the tunnel looked like it might actually come together.
-And moments when it looked like modern art gone wrong.
-But we kept going.
+There were moments when the tunnel looked like it might actually turn into something.
+And moments when it looked like a modern‑art installation gone horribly wrong.

 The Wind War

-Nothing—and I mean nothing—prepared us for the battle with the wind.
+Nothing prepared us for the battle with the wind.

-Trying to pull plastic over a steel frame in 10‑plus‑MPH gusts is a special kind of comedy.
 At one point, the plastic turned into a giant sail and nearly lifted us off the ground.
-Rob was shouting something I couldn’t hear over the wind, I was clinging to the plastic like a rodeo rider, and the dogs watched from a safe distance, deeply unimpressed.
+Rob was shouting something I couldn’t hear over the gusts, I was clinging to the plastic like a rodeo rider, and both dogs watched from a safe distance, deeply unimpressed.

 Finished Just in Time